Preventive Maintenance Plan for 2026: Free Checklists & Examples

 How Can Preventive Maintenance Software Help?

-Using preventive maintenance software enables you to streamline your asset management system.
+Using maintenance planning software enables you to streamline your asset management system.
 You can create and submit digital work order forms in one streamlined system that also allows you to modify completed or in-process repairs and maintenance.
 Technicians can easily access all of the preventive maintenance work orders they need to perform.
 Then, the software will automatically send alerts and reminders about when the next inspection is due.
 Moreover, you’ll also have the ability to track work orders from start to finish.
 You’ll even receive access to real-time data and trends that show equipment downtime, repair costs and even causes of issues.

 FAQs

-1. What's the difference between preventive and predictive maintenance?
+What's the difference between preventive and predictive maintenance?

 Traditional preventive maintenance is a time-based or usage-based strategy.
 It involves performing tasks, such as inspections or parts replacements, on a fixed schedule.
 Predictive maintenance, while a proactive approach, relies on real-time data from sensors and monitoring equipment to predict when an asset is likely to fail.
 For example, instead of changing a pump’s motor every 5,000 hours, a predictive maintenance system would track vibration levels and alert you to change the motor only when it shows signs of imminent failure.

-2. What are the key metrics for measuring the success of a preventive maintenance program?
+What are the key metrics for measuring the success of a preventive maintenance program?

 To know if your PM program is working, you need to track a few key performance indicators (KPIs).
 The most important include: